abstractmark/website/README.md

 # AbstractMark documentation site
-will be available soon after the alpha version released.
+will be available soon after the alpha race 1 version released.